open-telemetry/opentelemetry-operator/docs/compatibility.md

 When a custom `Spec.Image` is used with an `OpenTelemetryCollector` resource, the OpenTelemetry Operator will not manage this versioning and upgrading.
 In this scenario, it is best practice that the OpenTelemetry Operator version should match the underlying core version.
 Given a `OpenTelemetryCollector` resource with a `Spec.Image` configured to a custom image based on underlying OpenTelemetry Collector at version `0.40.0`, it is recommended that the OpenTelemetry Operator is kept at version `0.40.0`.

 ## Compatibility matrix

-We strive to be compatible with the widest range of Kubernetes versions as possible, but some changes to Kubernetes itself require us to break compatibility with older Kubernetes versions, be it because of code incompatibilities, or in the name of maintainability.
-Every released operator will support a specific range of Kubernetes versions, to be determined at the latest during the release.

 We use `cert-manager` for some features of this operator and the third column shows the versions of the `cert-manager` that are known to work with this operator's versions.